Google-Health/imaging-research/path-foundation/README.md

 Linear probe evaluation was conducted across a diverse set of benchmark tasks involving 17 unique tissue types and 12 unique cancer types and spanning different optimal magnifications and task types.
-See preprint manuscript for more details including performance on additional slide-level tasks (eg. tissue type classification and molecular findings) as well as results for data titration with fine tuning for select tasks.
+See [preprint manuscript](https://arxiv.org/abs/2310.13259) for more details including performance on additional slide-level tasks (eg. tissue type classification and molecular findings), as well as results for data titration with fine tuning for select tasks.

 ### Risks
 Although Google does not store any data sent to this model, it is the data